 You must send the SAR to the FIU without delay as soon as one of the indications listed under "Prerequisites" is available.

-With the help of the "goAML" portal originating from the United Nations (UN), analysts at the FIU can evaluate correlations with other data from comparable cases more quickly and identify new money laundering or terrorist financing strategies at an earlier stage.
-As a result, you can expect to have results in so-called deadline cases, where your intended transactions are stopped first, sooner than before.
+With the help of the "goAML" portal originating from the United Nations (UN), analysts at the FIU can assess correlations with other data from comparable cases more quickly and identify new money laundering or terrorist financing strategies at an earlier stage.
+As a result, you can expect to have results in the so-called deadline cases, where your intended transactions are stopped first, sooner than before.
 This way, if your suspicions are not confirmed, you will be able to release transactions and close your deal more quickly.

 Links to more information